Recent Water Damage Posts

 - The street address of the water-damaged home or business

 - When did the flooding or water damage occur?

 - What caused the water damage (if known)?

 SERVPRO of Mason City specializes in the cleanup and restoration of residential and commercial property after a fire, smoke or water damage event.
 Our staff is highly trained in property damage restoration.
 From initial and ongoing training at SERVPRO’s corporate training facility to regular IICRC-industry certification, rest assured our staff is equipped with the knowledge to restore your property.

-- Keep your house warm, and allow the warm air to circulate as much as possible.
+- Keep your house warm and allow the warm air to circulate as much as possible.
 Seal drafts and keep interior doors open.
-If you’re going to be gone for an extended period, don’t turn off the heat.
+If you are going to be gone for an extended period, don’t turn off the heat.
 Keep it set to at least 55 degrees Fahrenheit.